qtsone/workflows-mcp/README.md

 ## Built-in Workflows

-The server includes many ready-to-use workflows:
+The server includes many ready-to-use workflows for common tasks.

-### 📋 A Note on Quality & Testing
+### 📋 Quality & Testing

-**Core workflows** (like `python-ci-pipeline`, `lint-python`, `run-pytest`, `git-checkout-branch`) are actively used and maintained.
-However, not all built-in workflows have comprehensive automated tests yet.
+**Core workflows** (Python CI, Git operations, file operations) are actively used and thoroughly tested.
+Some advanced workflows are still being refined.

-**Why?** Some workflows interact with external systems (GitHub API, package managers, deployment services) which makes them difficult to test in CI without real credentials and infrastructure.
-We're actively working on expanding test coverage and will be refining the workflow library over time.

-**Our commitment:** The workflow library is evolving.
-We're focusing on testing and validating each workflow thoroughly before recommending them for production use.

-**How to stay safe:**
-- ✅ **Inspect before running** - Use `get_workflow_info` to see exactly what a workflow does
-- ✅ **Start with simple workflows** - Try core Python/Git workflows first
-- ✅ **Test in safe environments** - Run workflows on test projects before production
-- ✅ **Create your own** - The safest workflows are ones you write and understand yourself
-- ✅ **Check the source** - Workflows are just YAML files in `src/workflows_mcp/templates/`
+**Best practice:** Always inspect a workflow before using it (`get_workflow_info` tool) and test on non-production systems first.

-**Looking for battle-tested examples?** Check out the workflows in `tests/workflows/` - these are thoroughly tested in CI on every PR and demonstrate all the core features reliably.
+**Battle-tested examples:** The workflows in `tests/workflows/core/` are comprehensively tested in CI and demonstrate all core features reliably.

 ### Discovering Workflows

-The best way to see what workflows are available is to ask your AI assistant:

 **List all workflows:**
 ```text
 You: "List all available workflows"
 ```

-Your AI will show you all currently available workflows with their descriptions.

 **Get detailed information:**
 ```text
 You: "Show me details about the python-ci-pipeline workflow"
 ```

-This shows inputs, outputs, and what the workflow does - inspect before running!

 **Filter by category:**
 ```text